maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 > * Within a collection can you have objects stored at different physical locations/storage backends?
 > * How do you know what permissions you have on a collection?
 > * Why would you run a checksum?
 Where would bulk upload come in handy?
 > * Can you think of how this would fit in practice in your data life cycle?
-How many 'somewhere' problems in the premise could you solve and make uniform if you had one layer (iRODS in this case) to interact with which would 'know' where all the data is, who has access to it, etc.
+How many 'somewhere' problems in the premise could you solve and make data handling uniform if you had one layer (iRODS in this case) to interact with which would 'know' where all the data is, who has access to it, etc.
 >
-> Some thoughts on the commands
+> Some thoughts on the icommands
 > * Should/can you use iput and icp commands interchangeably, when, why and why not?
 > * If you run a command 'ils /' would you see all the collections?
 > *